 Is travel to campus required or expected?

-No, a visit to the KU Medical Center is not required to complete the degree.
-However, KU would be delighted to welcome students to campus at any time and meet the program faculty and other graduate students!
+A visit to KU Medical Center is not required for students completing a non-thesis research project; however, students completing a thesis research project will be required to defend the thesis in person on campus.
+KU welcomes all students to campus to meet the program faculty and other graduate students!